What Is an LLC (Limited Liability Company)?

 - Employer ID Number (EIN)

-Simply put, it's the least complex business structure.
-Unlike an s corp or c corp, an LLC's structure is flexible.
-It also gives you the perk of pass-through taxes, limited liability (obviously), and legal protection for your personal assets.
+Simply put, an LLC is the least complex business structure.
+Unlike an s corp or c corp, the structure of an LLC is flexible.
+Starting an LLC also gives you the perk of pass-through taxes, limited liability (obviously), and legal protection for your personal assets.
 Plus the added benefit of looking more legit than the other guys.

-There are several advantages to starting an LLC, but here are a few that stand out.
+There are several advantages to creating an LLC, but here are a few that stand out.

 - Pass-through taxes.
 There's no need to file a corporate tax return.
-Owners report their share of profit and loss on their individual tax returns, meaning you avoid double taxation.
+LLC owners report their share of profit and loss on their individual tax returns, meaning you avoid double taxation.

 - No residency requirement.
-Owners need not be U.S. citizens or permanent residents.
+Those who an LLC need not be U.S. citizens or permanent residents.

 - Legal protection.
-Owners have limited liability for business debts and obligations.
+Creating an LLC gives you limited liability for business debts and obligations.

 - Enhanced credibility.
-Partners, suppliers, and lenders may look more favorably on your business when you've formed an LLC.
+Partners, suppliers, and lenders may look more favorably on your business when it's an LLC.

 Compare LLCs and corporations with our business comparison chart.